Will Machine Learning be Your Secret Weapon Against Both First- & Third-Party Fraud?

 Fraudsters are getting smarter.
-Fraud tactics are becoming more complex and harder to detect using conventional tools.
+By extension, the tactics they use are becoming more complex and harder to detect using conventional tools.

 The computer is not literally “thinking” in the same way as a human.
 However, every new bit of information helps refine the algorithm.
 This makes the computer “smarter” in a real sense.